 Will the audit of our local government be delayed?

 CID staff will continue to work on audits remotely when possible.
 While it is difficult to ascertain what delays may be present in the future we are making every effort to continue engaging and completing audits during this pandemic if governments are willing to do so.
 CPA firm’s assigned contracts by CID have been granted automatic extensions on all contracts through September 25, 2020.
 Delays will be contingent on the individual firm’s workload and processes through the pandemic.
 A copy of this guidance is available at this website under CID Memo 20-02– Further Guidance for Audit Extension Related to COVID-19.

 If our government expends over $750,000 in federal grants during the FYE 6/30/20 and/or 6/30/21 when will our audit deadline be?

 Will the State Auditor’s Office be providing annual training and/or additional training/resources related to COVID-19?

-The annual Governmental Accounting and Auditing Conference normally held in May or June has been postponed until at least September.
+The annual Governmental Accounting and Auditing Conference normally held in May or June has been cancelled due to the continuing health crisis.
 Additional details are outlined in CID Memo 20-04 – Governmental Accounting and Auditing Conference.
 There are power point presentations available at the WVSAO COVID-19 web page related to COVID-19 concerns for local governments and FEMA grant instructions.
-Questions may be submitted to email@example.com.
+Questions may be submitted to firstname.lastname@example.org.
 Additional resources will be provided as available.

 What is the Governmental Accounting Standards Board (GASB) doing to relieve the financial reporting burden on governments during this pandemic?